gustafnk/h-include/README.md

 </style>
 ```

-## Does this break SEO or violate Progressive Enhancement?
+## Does this break SEO

-No, not if you use a link to fallback content (for browsers without javascript or for failed network connections, i.e. train tunnels).
-But it's up to you to add that fallback link. h-include should work well with the principles of Progressive Enhancement (*otherwise, file a bug*).
+Yes, client-side transclusion suffers from all problems with client-side-only rendering.
+You should not use it for SEO sensitive content.
+That being said, SEO value could be a lot less below-the-fold, which opens up for lazy loading possibilities, etc.

 ## Browser support